 Option #2: Conversion of American odds into Decimal odds

-If you are completely versed in American odds, here are only 2 rules which you have to remember in order to convert whichever American odds into Decimal odds.
+If you are entirely versed in American odds, there are only 2 rules which you have to remember to convert whichever American odds into Decimal odds.

 Decimal odds = (American odds / 100) +1